home

 Now notice the zero crossings for that second string: 0 Seconds, 2/8000 of a second, 2/4000 of a second, 6/8000 of a second, 1/1000 of a second.
 Notice that for fully 50% of these center crossings, every other one, the first string is also crossing center.
 The "waveforms" of the first and second pitches could not coincide more frequently without the pitches being exactly the same (IE, both 1000 cycles per second.)
 Hence we say they are the same note, but in two different octaves.

 Then you get into things where string#1 crosses zero every third time that string#2 does.
 This is what we call a fifth.
 If you hit a C on a piano, and then hit the G not in the same octave but an octave higher, this is exactly what's happening.
+(I think you know about scale degrees and stuff - the reasons this is labelled a "fifth" is more arcane.)

-The interesting thing about this is it means a C and the G an octave higher are actually more consonant than a C and the G in the same octave.
+The intersting thing about this is it means a C and the G an octave higher are actually more consonant than a C and the G in the same octave.
 Which is, from a physical standpoint, true.
 But generally, as long as the ratio of frequencies of two notes (frequency is directly related to the center crossings - in effect, the center crossing times define the frequency... crossing center 2000 times/second -once downwards, once upwards- equals frequency 1000 Hz) can be expressed in low integers, they are relatively consonant.
 The two strings given in the example above would generally be said to have frequency ratio 1:2.
 (1000 cycles per second:2000 cycles per second).
 A C and the G an octave up are 1:3.
 A C and a G in the same octave are 1:1.5, which is more clearly written as 2:3.
 (Obviously we're getting into a little algebra here.)
 A 2:3 frequency is not quite as consonant as a 1:2 or 1:3, but it's still pretty consonant.
 91:129, for example, would NOT be very consonant.

 1:4 (String#1 crosses center once for every fourth time string #2 does): 2 octaves